Serious Fraud Solicitors Manchester: SFO Investigation Lawyers

 Contact our Serious Fraud Solicitors

-Our Fraud Defence Specialists possess a breadth of knowledge that is unrivalled in the industry and we take great pride in our dedication and professionalism.
+Our Fraud Solicitors possess a breadth of knowledge that is unrivalled in the industry and we take great pride in our dedication and professionalism.
 We are relentless in the pursuit of achieving the best result possible for all of our clients.
 Our team will continuously work hard on your behalf with an attention to detail and tenacity that is second to none.

 Draycott Browne is one of the UK's top criminal law firms.
 We regularly provide specialist criminal defence representation in cases involving serious high value fraud to clients in Manchester, Liverpool, London, Birmingham and throughout the whole of England and Wales.